kubernetes/website/content/en/docs/contribute/_index.md

 class S,T,U spacewhite
 class first,second,third white
 {{</ mermaid >}}
-***Figure - Getting started for a new contributor***
+Figure 1.
+Getting started for a new contributor

-The figure above outlines a roadmap for new contributors.
+Figure 1 outlines a roadmap for new contributors.
 You can follow some or all of the steps for `Sign up` and `Review`.
 Now you are ready to open PRs that achieve your contribution objectives with some listed under `Open PR`.
 Again, questions are always welcome!

 Some tasks require more trust and more access in the Kubernetes organization.
 See [Participating in SIG Docs](/docs/contribute/participate/) for more details about